jelmii/jelmii.github.io/index.md

 ---
 layout: home
 hero:
-    title: Are you looking for hotel?
+    title: Learning English is possible!
     subtitle: The best place about of hotel chains

     search: true